wez/wezterm/docs/config/lua/config/audible_bell.md

 The follow are possible values:

 * `"SystemBeep"` - perform the system beep or alert sound.
 This is the default.
-On some systems, it may not produce a beep sound.
+On Wayland systems, which have no system beep function, it does not produce a sound.
 * `"Disabled"` - don't make a sound